Topic-specific policies

 Normative standards

 The standard cites ISO/IEC 27000 and ISO/IEC 27002:2013, of course, plus ISO/IEC 17788 (Cloud computing - Overview and vocabulary) and ISO/IEC 17789 (Cloud computing - Reference architecture).
-Curiously, although ISO/IEC 27001 is noted in the bibliography, it is not considered ‘normative’ i.e. essential reading: although unusual, it is possible to make use of the controls recommended by ISO/IEC 27002 without also having an ISMS.
+Curiously, although ISO/IEC 27001 is noted in the bibliography, it is not considered ‘normative’ i.e. essential reading: although unusual, it is possible to adopt the information security controls recommended by ISO/IEC 27002 without also having an ISMS.

 Status of the standard